Lymph Node Status

 What are lymph nodes?

 Lymph nodes are small clumps of immune cells that act as filters for the lymphatic system.
-The lymphatic system runs throughout the body, like the circulatory (blood) system, and carries fluid and cells.
+The lymphatic system runs throughout the body, like the circulatory (blood) system.
+It carries fluid and cells.

 If breast cancer spreads, the lymph nodes in the underarm (the axillary lymph nodes) are the first place it’s likely to go.

-Figure 4.4 shows the location of the axillary nodes.
+Figure 4.4 shows the location of the axillary lymph nodes.

 What is lymph node status?